-Of all traded precious metals, palladium is certainly the most underrated.
-Not so long ago, palladium had a higher value than platinum.
-In fact, both platinum and palladium are undervalued right now.
-The market usually corrects these imbalances over time so now would be a good time to start investing in palladium while the price is still low.
-The choice of different palladium bullion coins is really limited at this time though.
-Once the palladium spot price starts to go up substantially, more mints can be expected to issue palladium coins regularly.
+Of all traded precious metals, palladium was underrated until recently.
+Palladium used to already have a higher value than platinum in the past and in recent times has returned to that position.
+In fact, both platinum and palladium were undervalued in past years until quite recently.
+The market usually corrects these imbalances over time and buyers that started investing in palladium while the price was still low can consider themselves lucky these days.
+The choice of different palladium bullion coins is still quite limited at this time though.

 The Canadian Palladium Maple Leaf page gives more information about the coins and allows you to compare current prices.

-All three issues of the Chinese Palladium Panda coins bear the same panda design that was also used on that year's gold version of the coins.
+All three different issues of the Chinese Palladium Panda bear the same panda design that was also used on that year's gold version of the coins.

 The national mint of the Soviet Union in St. Petersburg produced the Russian Palladium Ballerinas from 1989 until 1995.
 The 99.9% fine Russian Ballerina palladium coins were issued in the sizes of 1 oz (face value of 25 Roubles), 1/2 oz (10 Roubles) and 1/4 oz (5 Roubles).
 On the obverse side of these rare coins, you'll always find the image of a Russian Ballerina (as a tribute to the world-famous Bolshoi Ballet) surrounded by the Russian words for Russian Ballet.
 The figure of a female dancer always represents Odette from Swan Lake but her depicted posture changed from year to year.
 On the reverse side of the coins, the hammer and sickle symbol at first appeared above the letters CCCP and the year of mintage.
 Since 1992, the reverse depicted a double-headed eagle as the Russian Coat of Arms.

 Read our blog article for more information about these coins.